cdio/caio/README.md

 *tag* specifies the CEMU's git branch or tag to build.

-Note that this file does not contain any runtime dependencies (libsfml, libstdc++, etc).
+Note that this tarball file does not contain any runtime dependencies (libsfml, libstdc++, etc).
 Those must be installed separately.